ameliabultitude/goodboydogwalkingMS1/README.md

 ## Design
 ### Color Scheme
 This consists of BEB29B and the palet DFD7CB/DFD4C0.
-I used [ColorSchemeDesigner] (https://colorschemedesigner.com/csd-3.5/) to allow me to see this palet.
+I used [ColorSchemeDesigner](https://colorschemedesigner.com/csd-3.5/) to allow me to see this palet.
 * BEB29B used for the Header and Footer
 * DFD7CB used for the background
 * Font color all in black
 * Roboto Condensed throughout the website
 ### Mock up
-Mock up created on (Figma) [https://www.figma.com/file/d0o10f4rwLb0JekvXAIbib/goodboy?node-id=0%3A1].
+Mock up created on [Figma](https://www.figma.com/file/d0o10f4rwLb0JekvXAIbib/goodboy?node-id=0%3A1).

 ## Features
 ### Features Planned